krykry321/Handwritten-Equation-Solver/README.md

 opencv

-tqdm(Used in train.py, disable it in program if not using tqdm.)
+tqdm(Used in train.py, disable it in program if not intending to show progress bar.)

 ## Overview Process
 ![image](https://user-images.githubusercontent.com/61113791/161964590-79f4380b-b241-441f-9ff7-1df7e5acf03e.png)